abymathewtkv/fluttershoppingapp/README.md

 # Flutter Shopping Application

-#### This Flutter application is a basic shopping app.In this project I created a online shop app
+#### This Flutter application is a basic shopping app.In this project I created a online shop app UI using flutter.
+The UI consist of two pages.
+In the first page an horizontal lists
-#### UI using flutter.
-The UI consist of two pages
+#### of poducts, then the second(details)page consist of name, price and a small description of our project with a buy now button.

 #### It contains UI of a candle shopping application